isomerpages/mccy-ncov/_stay-engaged/2-connect.md

 ### Connect

 Even as we stay at home during this time, it does not mean that we can't connect with each other!
-Here is a list of things you can do while staying at home!
+Here is a list of things you can do to keep connected while staying at home!

 |---|:---|
 |Digital Peace Kit|Roses for Peace share with us a [Digital Peace Kit](https://www.facebook.com/RosesOfPeace/posts/2329345003835612) on ways to find, seek and spread peace while we stay home during this period.|